joe81tx/diffsnap/README.md

 - `retention`: number of matching snapshots to keep.
 - `prefix`: snapshot prefix using letters, numbers, `_`, or `-`.
 To avoid pruning snapshots created outside of `diffsnap` make sure this is unique.
 - `recursive`: `yes` or `no`.
 - `min_bytes`: minimum written bytes needed before snapshotting.
 1000000 is a good starting point to avoid metadata changes creating unwanted snapshots.
+Using 1 instead captures any change.

 If recursive datasets overlap with the same snapshot prefix the ancestor configuration takes precedence and descendant entries are ignored.